Welcome to the KVFinder-web service!

 - Volume Cutoff (ų): A cavity volume filter to exclude cavities with smaller volumes than this limit.
 These smaller cavities are typically not relevant for function.

-The impact of parameters on cavity detection
+Impact of parameters on cavity detection

-- Removal Distance: removes cavity points within a given length from the defined cavity-bulk boundary.
-Thus, reducing the 'Removal Distance' removes fewer points from the boundary, which helps to segregate sub-pockets and/or detect superficial cavities.
+- Removal Distance (Å): This parameter removes cavity points within a specified distance from the defined cavity-bulk boundary.
+Reducing the Removal Distance removes fewer points from the boundary, aiding in the segregation of sub-pockets and the detection of superficial cavities.
+Additionally, larger Removal Distance values lead to longer calculation times.

 Cavity naming convention

-The naming convention for cavities in KVFinder suite (parKVFinder, pyKVFinder and KVFinder-web) is based on the integer label assigned to each cavity in the 3D grid.
-The first cavity identified in the grid is labeled as KAA, the second as KAB, the third as KAC, and so on.
+Cavities in KVFinder suite (parKVFinder, pyKVFinder, and KVFinder-web) are named based on integer labels assigned to each cavity in the 3D grid.
+The first cavity identified is labeled as KAA, the second as KAB, the third as KAC, and so on.
+These labels are assigned using a DFS clustering algorithm, which identifies cavities in the order they are found in the 3D grid.
+Specific labels used in the algorithm include:

 - -1: bulk (solvent);